alexx666/ACS/README.md

 # Description:

-A small program that listens to a NIDS (Currently supports Suricata) and calculates in real time the network anomaly of the network traffic.
-ACS integrates Cxtracker and PRADS for network profiling and context, Suricata as a network intrusion detection system and oinkmaster as a rule updating tool.
+A small program that listens to a NIDS (Currently supports only Suricata) and calculates in real time the network anomaly of the network traffic.
+ACS integrates Cxtracker and PRADS for network profiling and context, Suricata as a network intrusion detection system and Oinkmaster as a rule updating tool.

 # Features:

- - Alert monitorization with Suricata and PRADS
+ - Alert monitoring
- - Network profiling using Cxtracker
+ - Network profiling
- - IDS rule updating via Oinkmaster
+ - IDS rule updating

+# Pending:

+ - 3rd party installation script.
+Currently ACS will not work without Suricata, Cxtracker, Oinkmaster and PRADS being correctly installed and configured.